 Dear Mr. Doe,

-I found your name through the Northeastern Career Development group on LinkedIn and saw that you received your Bachelor of Science in Criminal Justice from Northeastern before beginning your career as a Social Worker with the Department of Children and Families.
+I found your name through the Northeastern Employer Engagement and Career Design group on LinkedIn and saw that you received your Bachelor of Science in Criminal Justice from Northeastern before beginning your career as a Social Worker with the Department of Children and Families.
 I am currently a sophomore at Northeastern, majoring in Human Services and Criminal Justice, and will be going on my first co-op next semester.

 I am looking to speak to professionals to learn more about the field of Social Work and was wondering if we could set up a 20 to 30 minute meeting, at your convenience, to discuss the field, including your advice and suggestions on additional co-ops that may be helpful, and graduate school.
 I look forward to hearing from you.